j54j6/ESPBase/README.md

 This project is not finished yet

+IMPORTANT: To get this program working you need to pre flash the files saved in Data/* to your ESP with LittleFS Flasher != SPIFFS Flash !!!!

 Current dev in dev_linearWeb!

 A little Sketch to Handle all common things for you like Network (WiFi, DNS, MDNS, Captive Portals, Filehandling, config creation (as Json), Webserver, MQTT)